Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 ---

-### Step Three: Write Code to make the tests pass.
+### Step Three: Write code to make the tests pass.

+Granted, there are some tests that currently pass, given the state of our code right now.
+However, now is the time to make all of the tests that are written to pass!

 {% highlight java %}